-In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those assets owned or operated within the UK only as defined by the operational control boundary, with the mandatory inclusion of scope 3 business travel in employee-owned or hire vehicles (grey fleet).
-This includes all 4 schools controlled during the reporting period along with minibuses and personal vehicles used for business mileage ("grey fleet").
+In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those assets owned or operated within the UK only as defined by the operational control boundary.
+This includes all four schools controlled during the reporting period and minibuses along with the mandatory inclusion of scope 3 business travel in employee-owned or hire vehicles (grey fleet).